Karl Kirchwey: Literary work

 Throughout his career, Kirchwey has occasionally translated poetry, primarily from French and Italian.
-His translation of poet Paul Verlaine's first book appeared in 2011 as Poems Under Saturn, and he has been working on a volume of translations entitled More Honor in Betrayal: Selected Poems 1965–1984 by Italian poet Giovanni Giudici (1924–2011).
+His translation of poet Paul Verlaine's first book appeared in 2011 as Poems Under Saturn, and his volume of translations entitled More Honor in Betrayal: Selected Poems 1965–1984 by Italian poet Giovanni Giudici (1924–2011) is forthcoming.

 While working at the American Academy in Rome, Kirchwey prepared literary walking itineraries, and these gave rise to his first anthology, Roman Poems, gathering mostly English-language poems about the Eternal City from the Renaissance to the present.
 His second anthology, Poems of Healing, was begun before the COVID pandemic.
 His own work has been widely anthologized, including four times in The Best American Poetry (1991, 1995, 1998, 2018), and in The Best of the Best American Poetry, 1987–1998.

 Kirchwey's essays and reviews have appeared in Literary Imagination, The New York Times Book Review, Parnassus: Poetry in Review, The Philadelphia Inquirer, Provincetown Arts, Slate, Stagebill (New York City Opera), and elsewhere.
-Several of a set of linked hybrid essays (memoir, poetry, history, family correspondence) concerning ambiguous loss and the legacy of World War II have appeared or are forthcoming in Arion, AGNI, The American Scholar, and Raritan.
+Several of a set of linked hybrid essays (memoir, poetry, history, family correspondence) concerning ambiguous loss and the legacy of World War II have appeared or are forthcoming in Arion, AGNI, The American Scholar, The Hudson Review, The Hopkins Review, and Raritan.

 Kirchwey's long poem-in-progress is called Mutabor, and portions of it have been published in journals including Little Star, Arion, AGNI, The Antioch Review, Literary Imagination, The Yale Review', and Raritan.
-He has also written a verse drama entitled Airedales & Cipher, an adaptation of the Alcestis of Euripides.
+He has also written a verse drama entitled Airdales & Cipher, an adaptation of the Alcestis of Euripides.
+His eighth book of poems, Good Apothecary, is forthcoming from Northwestern University Press.